 The specialists at Cedars-Sinai Marina del Rey Hospital possess the vast knowledge required to treat patients with conditions like yours.
 For a suprapubic cystostomy, these specialists will use only the latest and the most advanced technology and techniques of treatment in order to improve the condition you are suffering from.
 Being a revolutionary procedure, at our facility in Los Angeles, you will make the most important step in your recovery.

 Cystostomy is a term for the creation of a surgical opening into the urinary bladder.
-Suprapubic cystostomy or suprapubic catheterization refers to a procedure that helps drain the bladder, and is indicated as an alternative when an individual is not able to urinate appropriately and urethral catheterization becomes either impossible or undesirable.
-In this procedure, a catheter, which is lead out of the lower abdomen is introduced into the bladder in order to drain it.
+Suprapubic cystostomy or suprapubic catheterization refers to a procedure that helps drain the bladder and is indicated as an alternative when an individual is not able to urinate appropriately and urethral catheterization becomes either impossible or undesirable.
+In this procedure, a catheter, which is led out of the lower abdomen is introduced into the bladder in order to drain it.
 The two approaches by which suprapubic cystostomy can be performed are:

-Suprapubic cystostomy procedure is considered in conditions when you cannot urinate and at the same time, a urethral catheterization is not possible.
+Suprapubic cystostomy procedure is considered in conditions when you cannot urinate and at the same time, urethral catheterization is not possible.

 The procedure is also indicated if damage to the urethra needs to be avoided and if surgery should be done on the urethra or the surrounding structures.

 The percutaneous suprapubic cystostomy procedure involves percutaneous placement of a suprapubic catheter either using a sharp, punch trocar or by means of different methods such as:

 - Localization of the bladder by palpation or by application of the Lowsley retractor